Dig Deeper, Reach Higher

 These new initiatives (Strategic Goals #5-8) include fostering the next generation of professionals who specialize in the study of the Near East and wider Mediterranean, expanding and enhancing ASOR’s international character, and increasing ASOR’s outreach beyond its traditional academic constituency.
 ASOR also aims to participate energetically in worldwide efforts to protect, preserve, and present to the public the historic and cultural heritage of the Near East and the wider Mediterranean world.

 Who We Are and What We Do:

 ASOR, founded in 1900, is an international organization whose mission is to initiate, encourage, and support research into, and public understanding of, the history and cultures of the Near East and wider Mediterranean, from the earliest times, by:

 - Fostering original research, exploration, and archaeological fieldwork;

 - Encouraging scholarship in the region’s languages, texts, traditions, and histories;

-- Disseminating research results and conclusions in a timely manner, through a robust publication program, annual meeting, and other venues;
+- Disseminating research results and conclusions in a timely manner through a robust publication program and annual meeting, and through other venues;

 - Adhering to the highest ethical standards of scholarship and public discourse;